 In 1971, the CNSC first granted to the University of Toronto a Consolidated Radioisotope Licence.
 Since then the consolidated licence has been renewed many times while other licences have been granted to the University.

 The members of the UTRPA are appointed by the Vice-President, Research and Innovation, on the recommendation of the UTRPA.
 The UTRPA will have a minimum of 8 Members with at least four Senior Members from the Academic staff having considerable professional experience in the use of radioactive materials.
-The Senior Health and Safety Officer will act as the Secretary of the UTRPA.
-All inquiries regarding radiation protection are to be directed to the SRSO at 416-978-2028.
+The Designated Radiation Safety Officer will act as the Secretary of the UTRPA.
+All inquiries regarding radiation protection are to be directed to the Designated RSO at 416-946-3265.

 Ensuring compliance with the terms of Federal and Provincial Statutory regulations for the procurement and management of radioactive materials within the University is an important responsibility of the UTRPA.

 The UTRPA wishes to emphasize the vital role of all users in the maintenance of a strong program of radiation safety at the University.
 Every person responsible for the use of radioisotopes or radiation-emitting devices must be thoroughly familiar with this manual and all policies and procedures for the responsible handling of radioactive materials.
 These requirements apply equally to the use of radioactive materials in teaching and research.